 Bad (or even just slightly sub-par) subject lines = deleted emails.

-Which brings us to the nuts and bolts of Part 2 of the series: a big (read: freaking huge) mistake many people make with their subject lines is to write them without on focusing either a benefit to consumer or an interest factor.
+A big (read: massively huge) mistake many people make with their subject lines is to write them without on focusing either a benefit to consumer or an interest factor.

 By immediately telling them what they’re going to get out of your email, you spare them having to guess.
 And most people don’t guess, they just delete.
-If a subject line, say, for example, on that I’m sure you’ve seen: “Like Us on Facebook” has the recipient answering “Um, why?” the subject line has no benefit.
+If a subject line, say, for example, “Like Us on Facebook” and has the recipient answering “Um, why?” the subject line has no benefit.

 A second subject line technique is the interest factor or curiosity factor.
 I mention this here because I want you to have the full information, but I actually recommend that this be used sparingly and only in certain scenarios.